Physiocracy: Ancient precursors

+1700s

 The growing power of the centralized state control in the era of enlightened absolutism necessitated centralized, systematic information on the nation.
 A major innovation was the collection, use and interpretation of numerical and statistical data, ranging from trade statistics, harvest reports, and death notices to population censuses.
 Starting in the 1760s, officials in France and Germany began increasingly to rely on quantitative data for systematic planning, especially regarding long-term economic growth.
 It combined the utilitarian agenda of "enlightened absolutism" with the new ideas being developed in economics.
 In Germany the trend was especially strong in Cameralism while in France it was an important theme in physiocracy.

 Pierre Le Pesant, sieur de Boisguilbert served as a member of Louis XIV's local administration of Paris, and wrote pamphlets and booklets on subjects related to his work: taxation, grain trade, and money.
 Le Pesant asserted that wealth came from self-interest and markets were connected by money flows (i.e. an expense for the buyer is revenue for the producer).
 Thus he realized that lowering prices in times of shortage – common at the time – was dangerous economically as it acted as a disincentive to production.
-Generally, Le Pesant advocated less government interference in the grain market, as any such interference would generate "anticipations" which would prevent the policy from working.
+Generally, Le Pesant advocated less government interference in the grain market, as any such interference would generate "anticipations" that would prevent the policy from working.